 This interview with Marcus is one of the first in a series of articles from entrepreneurs, compiled with the goal of providing other business owners and soon-to-be business owners with a realistic view of what it takes to run a business and some of the challenges commonly faced.

-As I was reviewing applications for membership into the Entrepreneur’s Network, Marcus’ LinkedIn profile caught my attention.
-In his intro title, he describes himself as an Author, Speaker, Winemaker, Urban Farmer, Audiobook Narrator, Salesman and Influencer.
-And if that’s not enough, his intro includes technology, finance credit behavior analysis, marketing and more.
+As I was reviewing applications for membership in the Entrepreneur’s Network, Marcus’ LinkedIn profile caught my attention.
+In his intro title, he describes himself as an Author, Speaker, Winemaker, Urban Farmer, Audiobook Narrator, Salesman, and Influencer.
+And if that’s not enough, his intro includes technology, finance credit behavior analysis, marketing, and more.

 With all that said, I was interested in learning more about Marcus’ entrepreneurial journey, and hearing what he had learned along the path of his many adventures.

 Insights from the Interview with Marcus – I love that Marcus wasn’t satisfied with the status quo and was willing to take steps to change it.
 It’s obvious he’s willing to work hard, as demonstrated by his working multiple jobs and still finding time to write.

 I also understand and can relate to his point that “it’s common for non-entrepreneurs to not understand those of us who are.”
 We often work tirelessly on projects that may or may not succeed but give them all 100%.
 And we are happy to do so.

 When I hear people say, “Thank God it’s Friday”, I can tell that they don’t have an entrepreneurial mindset.
 I feel sorry for them – missing out on the fun and adventure of this wonderful challenge: Starting and building a business.